-SSI claimants can apply through multiple channels.
+SSI claimants can apply several ways.
 Some applicants can visit the Social Security Administration (SSA) website to begin.
-However, this process is not available to everyone.
-Not all applicants are eligible to engage the disability application process online.
+However, not all applicants are eligible to complete the application online.
 Claimants should check the website for details.

-Claimants for SSI can also contact the SSA by phone.
+Applicants for SSI can also contact the SSA by phone.
 The number to call is 1-800-772-1213, or 1-800-325-0778 for the deaf and hard of hearing.
-Once on the phone, a representative will schedule an appointment for furthering the application process.
+A representative will then schedule an appointment to continue the application process.

-Claimants can actually schedule an appointment for over the phone or in person at a local SSA office.
+Claimants can have their appointments either over the phone or in person at a local SSA office.

 If an applicant chooses to apply in person, he or she must locate a local Social Security office.
-Applying in person without an appointment typically takes longer.
+Applying in person without an appointment may take longer.
+Wait times can be lengthy.
 In all cases, the SSI claimant must provide information and documents to prove SSI eligibility.